 - Comfortable walking shoes

 - This may seem like a no brainer but truly, if you’re going to spend the day walking around Old San Juan for example, you don’t want to have to deal with blisters.
 I had an incredible comfortable pair of sandals I’d worn multiple times and somehow still gave me blisters.
 Highly recommend a cute pair of classic, white tennis shoes that can be paired with a dressy outfit or a casual one.
+These are an absolute must pack item for any “what to pack for Puerto Rico” list in my opinion.

 - My go-to shoe for this is the classic Adidas Stan Smiths.
 I will always have at least one pair in my closet; they’re the perfect classic white sneaker.